Afsharid Iran: Conquests of Nader Shah and the succession problem

-Fall of the Hotak dynasty
+Fall of the Hotak Empire

 Tahmasp and the Qajar leader Fath Ali Khan (the ancestor of Agha Mohammad Khan Qajar) contacted Nader and asked him to join their cause and drive the Ghilzai Afghans out of Khorasan.
 He agreed and thus became a figure of national importance.
 When Nader discovered that Fath Ali Khan was corresponding with Malek Mahmud and revealed this to the shah, Tahmasp executed him and made Nader the chief of his army instead.
 Nader subsequently took on the title Tahmasp Qoli (Servant of Tahmasp).
 In late 1726, Nader recaptured Mashhad.

 Nader chose not to march directly on Isfahan.
 First, in May 1729, he defeated the Abdali Afghans near Herat.
 Many of the Abdali Afghans subsequently joined his army.
 The new shah of the Ghilzai Afghans, Ashraf, decided to move against Nader but in September 1729, Nader defeated him at the Battle of Damghan and again decisively in November at Murchakhort, banishing the Afghans from Iranian soil forever.
 Ashraf fled and Nader finally entered Isfahan, handing it over to Tahmasp in December and plundering the city to pay his army.
 Tahmasp made Nader governor over many of the eastern provinces, including his native Khorasan, and married him to his sister.
 Nader pursued and defeated Ashraf, who was murdered by his own followers.
 In 1738, Nader Shah besieged and destroyed the last Hotak seat of power, at Kandahar.
 He built a new city nearby, which he named "Naderabad".